 - Time is running out based on the applicable statute of limitations.

 - The insurer disputes key facts of the case, such as the severity of your injuries.

 - The liable party will not accept responsibility, so their insurer will not negotiate.

 - The insurer refuses a fair payout based on the value your attorney calculated.

 - Other circumstances that they believe are best resolved by a lawsuit.

 Ultimately, your attorney can leave whether to sue or not up to you.
 Remember, most lawsuits never go to trial.
 However, they know what it takes to recover appropriate and fair compensation.
 If they advise a lawsuit, consider it a good idea.
 In many cases, the insurer increases the offer, and an out-of-court settlement is possible.

 How Much Money Can You Get From a Car Accident?
 Get a Free Case Review

 Most car accident law firms and attorneys who handle traffic accident cases provide complimentary case reviews and work based on contingency.
 They offer a chance to discuss your rights, legal options, and the questions you have about your case with a legal professional for free.
 The value of the compensation you receive after a car wreck has a direct and profound impact on your future quality of life.
 You likely want to work with car accident lawyers who are dedicated to making sure you get the money you need and deserve.
 Discussing your case with a local firm that handles these cases frequently is one of the best first steps you can take.

-For a free evaluation of your case, call the Louthian Law Firm today at 803-454-1200.
+For a free evaluation of your case, call our attorneys at The Louthian Law Firm today at 803-592-6231.
 You can also fill out our online contact form.